flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 Additionally, we set up a button that enables the PC player to trigger a sound signal on the VR headset.
-This not only serves to convey location information, but also provides the ability to give audible feedback to the VR players as they solved tasks.
+This not only serves to convey location information, but also provides the ability to give audible feedback to the VR players as they solve tasks.

 Lastly, the VR player can also use the controller to draw on the ground.
 The PC player can control the camera that follows the VR avatar to zoom in on the drawings.